litang0908/first_day_of_the_week/README.md

 # first_day_of_the_week

-`first_day_of_the_week` is a Flutter plugin that allows you to retrieve the system's first day of the week on both Android and iOS.
-This can be particularly useful for calendar and scheduling applications.
+`first_day_of_the_week` is a Flutter plugin to retrieve the system's first day of the week.
+It supports Android, iOS, and macOS.
+Useful for calendar and scheduling apps.

 ## Features

 - Get the system's first day of the week.
-- Supports both Android and iOS platforms.
+- Supports Android, iOS, and macOS.

 ## Installation